Preview

 Lifecycle#

-- Idle timeout: Previews stop automatically after a period of inactivity (default 15 minutes on Free, 30 minutes on Starter, 2 hours on Pro — configurable by plan)
+- Idle timeout: Previews stop automatically after a period of inactivity (default 15 minutes on Free, 30 minutes on Pro, 2 hours on Team and Business — configurable by plan).
+The idle reaper polls every 30 seconds, so actual shutdown may lag the timeout by up to 30 seconds.

 - Heartbeat: The frontend sends periodic heartbeats to keep the preview alive while you're actively viewing it